WHAT’S IN THIS REVIEW?

 Despite a few positives, there’s no way we can knowingly recommend Whoer VPN in its present form.
 Privacy and trustworthiness are almost non-existent – unless it’s their privacy, rather than yours.
 It shouldn’t be so difficult to find out who owns a company, where it’s based, or basic information such as the number of servers they have on offer.
 Everyone else does, so why should you bother with the elusive Whoer?

 It is a usable app, while the free tier is certainly better than nothing.
-However, 1 Mbps is too slow in 2021, even if they ask for nothing in return on the surface.
-Given the few locations on offer, it’s unlikely that top speeds are going to be amazing.
-We can’t say for sure either way, so the final score is based on the free version of their VPN.
+However, 1 Mbps is too slow in 2022, even if they ask for nothing in return on the surface.
+Given the lack of locations on offer, it’s unlikely that top speeds are going to be amazing.
+I can’t say for sure either way, so the final score is based on the free version of their VPN.

 Transparency is a must in the present day, and you’ll find that it’s sorely lacking with Whoer VPN.
 The irony is, I just don’t know Whoer they are.
 (Sorry.)
 There are so many capable providers out there, with none of the issues found with the ‘Cyprus-based’ VPN.